 - Dividends – Nice passive income.
 It seems that dividends are still a hot topic!

 - How to buy an ETF (VT) on DEGIRO: A useful post that seems to be getting some new traction.

 - 5 Ways to invest in Real Estate: It seems that real estate is also quite popular!

 Do you agree with this list?
 Which post did you prefer this month?

 October 2018 should be a normal month again.
 We are going to keep being careful about our expenses.
 I want to put back our average savings rate higher.
 We have quite a few family events next month.
 We have to pay for Mrs. The Poor Swiss gym again.
 But there is nothing that should destroy our budget.
-I am hoping for at least 50% savings rate.
+I am hoping for at least a 50% savings rate.
 We will see if we can reach this level :)